john-cd/rust_howto/bk/later/other/cross-platform/index.md

 ### GTK

-`GTK-rs` is a Rust binding for the GTK (GIMP Toolkit) library, which is widely used for creating graphical user interfaces on Linux and other platforms.
+[`GTK-rs`](https://crates.io/crates/gtk4)↗{{hi:GTK-rs}} is a Rust binding for the GTK (GIMP Toolkit) library, which is widely used for creating graphical user interfaces on Linux and other platforms.

 ## Mobile Development

-While native mobile development with Rust is nascent, Rust can be combined with frameworks like `Flutter` to create cross-platform mobile apps.
+While native mobile development with Rust is nascent, Rust `can` be combined with frameworks like [`Flutter`](https://docs.flutter.dev)↗{{hi:Flutter}} to create cross-platform mobile apps.
 Rust can provide the backend logic, and Flutter handles the UI.

 FIXME